-- 5.1 The former Chief Executive of the Council left the Council's employment during 2018/19 and was replaced by a new Chief Executive, Martin Hamilton. - 5.2 The Executive Director (Resources and Support Services) was suspended from his role during 2018/19, this post is being undertaken by the Interim Executive Director (Resources and Support Services), Jan Willis during the period of suspension. - 5.3 The following matters have been identified as issues that need to be addressed in order to further improve the Council's overall governance arrangements; - To ensure that funding required for the Councils Capital Programme is maximised through the sale of assets identified for disposal as part of the Asset Management Strategy. - To ensure that the Council's Constitution is fit for purpose and up to date, regular reviews of its appropriateness will continue to be undertaken. - To continue to raise the profile and status of Information Security and Governance throughout the Council.
-Work to ensure that information security and data protection requirements and legislation are complied with, is to be continued. - To ensure that the Council continues to deliver services that meet the needs of our customers and respond to any issues our customers may have with the current level of service provision.
-Working with our partners we will ensure that we can deliver effectively and efficiently against citizen/customer requirements.
+- 5.1 The following matters have been identified as issues that need to be addressed in order to further improve the Council's overall governance arrangements; - To ensure that funding required for the Councils Capital Programme is maximised through the sale of assets identified for disposal as part of the Asset Management Strategy. - To continue to raise the profile and status of Information Security and Governance throughout the Council.
+Work to ensure that information security and data protection requirements and legislation are complied with, is to be continued.

-- To ensure that our services demonstrate value for money we will continue to review all Service Areas against best practice and implement actions outlined in Service Plans, in addition we will seek to improve efficiencies across all Council services and ensure that the savings identified from this process can be realised. - To work in partnership as part of the North West Staffordshire Corporate Fraud Team to ensure that the Council remains vigilant in combating and tackling all aspects of fraud and corruption. - To address the capacity of Senior Management within the Council to and develop the capability of officers. - To ensure that the Council is committed to the safeguarding of all children and vulnerable adults and that they are protected and kept safe from harm whilst engaged in services organised and provided by us. - To develop the commercial skill sets of Officers and the Council's investment capacity in order to support the Council's long term financial sustainability.
+- To ensure that the Council continues to deliver services that meet the needs of our customers and respond to any issues our customers may have with the current level of service provision.
+Working with our partners we will ensure that we can deliver effectively and efficiently against residents/customer requirements. - To ensure that our services demonstrate value for money we will continue to review all Service Areas against best practice and implement actions outlined in Service Plans, in addition we will seek to improve efficiencies across all Council services through the One Council Programme and ensure that the savings identified from this process can be realised. - To work in partnership as part of the North West Staffordshire Corporate Fraud Team to ensure that the Council remains vigilant in combating and tackling all aspects of fraud and corruption. - To develop the commercial skill sets of Officers and the Council's investment capacity in order to support the Council's long term financial sustainability. - To improve practical guidance to governance in order to provide clearer understanding of processes to be followed throughout the organisation. - To better manage and automate decision report production, meeting agendas, minutes and delegated decision powers and records through the digitisation agenda.

 We propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review and the forth coming Corporate Peer Review which will commence later in the year.